How to attract readers with blog text formatting?

-When creating a blog, it is important to consider serve the interests of slow and fast readers.
+When creating a blog, it is important to take into account the interests of slow and fast readers.

-Because only a small fraction of readers will read the post from A to Z.
+Because only a small part of readers will read the post from A to Z.

 However, most of your readers are of the so-called scanning type.
 These readers will read 20 to 30 percent of the content of a blog post, even if they really like it.

-Each Every day we read dozens of posts on the Internet that are additionally clickbait.
+Every day we read dozens of posts on the Internet that are additionally clickbait.
 In this regard, "scanning" of articles is necessary in order to check whether we are interested in this or that article.
-If so, we often save the article and come back to it later to read it in full.
+If so, we often save an article and come back to it later to read it in its entirety.

-If you optimize the content of your posts for "scanning", they will be able to better understand them, which will give you a better chance of attracting readers for a long time.
+If you optimize the content of your posts for "crawling", they will be able to understand them better, which will give you a better chance of attracting readers for a long time.

-What is the reason for this, what is the optimal input width?
+What is the reason for this, what is the optimal width of the entrance?

-I think it's safe to say that each line of the article should be 55 - 100 characters long.
+I think it's safe to say that each line of an article should be 55 - 100 characters long.

-Remember that each letter, space, and punctuation is also a character and should be counted.
+Remember that each letter, space and punctuation mark is also a symbol and must be counted.